nadavbra/bgen_parser/README.rst

 Usage
 ===============

-For example, to parse the imputated genotypes of the UK Biobank on chromosome 14:
+For example, to parse the imputed genotypes of the UK Biobank on chromosome 14:

 .. code-block:: python